top of page

 Acting is like anything: you will get out of it what you put into it.
 Sure, some people will get famous and have a rockstar career while doing little work.
 People also win a million dollars in the lottery.
 And if you don't do the work your chances of winning the lottery are better.

-Because, for every actor who is rich and famous, there are thousands who aren't.
-The competition is difficult.
+The competition is high.
+For every rich and famous actor you see there are literally thousands more equally talented actors out there trying to get there too.
 You must be ready to be rejected.
 You must be content to keep fighting and trying.
-And even if you do make it on just raw talent you will be missing out on a deeper and more rewarding connection to what you are doing.
-Without that connection we tend to feel empty.
+And even if you do find success by just relying on raw talent you will be missing out on a discovering deeper, more meaninghful and more rewarding connection to the craft, to the world around you and to yourself.

-I teach all skill levels and whether you are just starting out or already in the midst of your career: everybody has something in them unique and interesting to bring to the role and I can help you dig deep and find that excellence within you.
+I teach all skill levels and whether you are just starting out or already in the midst of your career: Everybody has something in them unique and interesting to bring to a role.
+I can help you dig deep and find that excellence within you.

-And if you are already involved in the business and just dabbling in considering acting classes for fun...
-I can tell you, as a long time professional on both sides of the camera, I have learned that all the creative disciplines in film and television open up a path of understanding to each other and inform us to make stronger choices.
+And if you aren't even an actor but are considering classes for other reasons: Bravo to you!
+I can tell you, as a long time professional on both sides of the camera, I have learned that many creative disciplines in film and television open up a path of understanding to each other and inform us to make stronger storytelling choices.
 I commend you and encourage you to jump in.

 In my classes we will equip you with the tools to discover the strongest performer in you by cultivating your most precious and unique resource: YOU.